dumrich/SiteBackup/blog/content/posts/unix-file-io.md

 -   Character I/O, where one character is read or written
 -   Line I/O, where one line is read or written
 -   Direct I/O, where the exact number of objects and size of each object is specified.

+### Buffering {#buffering}

+The main benefit of standard IO is the default buffering functionalities, which aims to reduce the number of `read` and `write` calls a process makes.

+There are 3 kinds of buffering:

+-   Fully buffered streams maintain a dynamically allocated buffer.
+The IO is only performed once the buffer is filled up, or the process flushes the buffers.

+    A process can _flush_ a buffer by calling `fflush(3)` or `exit(3)`

+    Most file streams are fully buffered

+-   Line buffered streams only perform input or output when they encounter a new line ('\n') character.
+You can write characters to a buffer, and know that they aren't being flushed unless the newline character is written.

+    Terminal streams like stdout are line buffered

+-   Unbuffered streams just `read` and `write` directly.

+    stderr is unbuffered because the result should appear whether or not a newline is encountered.

+#### Set buffering {#set-buffering}

+Buffering can be set using `setbuf(3)` and `setvbuf(3)`.
+View the man pages for a more detailed look at the functions.

 ### Basic implementation {#basic-implementation}